mustafa-shihab1/Cryptography/README.md

 Unfortunately, a higher level of matrix multiplications doesn’t do anything to add more security to the system.
 It can, however, complement diffusion on mixing with non-linear operations.
 Modern advanced encryption methods like AES use different diffusion to add further security to their system.

 Simple 2×2 Hill Cipher matrices are quite simple and decipherable, but as it expands in size, the calculations become a lot more complex, which requires an in-depth understanding of higher mathematics.

+## Third: Simple Secure Chat
+### Abstract
+This chat application uses RSA and ECC encryption algorithms.
+It establishes a network connection between two participants and allows them to exchange encrypted messages securely "locally :)".
+It includes a simple graphical user interface (GUI) created using tkinter for user interaction.
+The messages exchanged between the participants are stored in a SQLite database for later retrieval.